Pros and Cons of Using Arduino

 In last years’ the use of Arduino increases exponentially due to its readability and easiness.
 But the point to think is whether the use of Arduino is in favor of engineers or not.
+There are some advantages and disadvantages of using Arduino.
 First of all, we will look upon the advantages of Arduino and later we will discuss the disadvantages.
 Yes there might be some disadvantages of Mighty Arduino as well.
 Let's starts with advantages.

 1- Ready to Use:

 The biggest advantage of Arduino is its ready to use structure.
 As Arduino comes in a complete package form which includes the 5V regulator, a burner, an oscillator, a micro-controller, serial communication interface, LED and headers for the connections.
 You don't have to think about programmer connections for programming or any other interface.
 Just plug it into USB port of your computer and that's it.
 Your revolutionary idea is going to change the world after just few words of coding.

 2- Examples of codes: